Triaxial shear test: Consolidated drained (CD)

-In a 'consolidated drained' test the sample is consolidated and sheared in compression slowly to allow pore pressures built up by the shearing to dissipate.
+In a 'consolidated drained' test, the sample is consolidated and sheared in compression slowly to allow pore pressures built up by the shearing to dissipate.
 The rate of axial deformation is kept constant, i.e., strain is controlled.
-The idea is that the test allows the sample and the pore pressures to fully consolidate (i.e., adjust) to the surrounding stresses.
+The test allows the sample and the pore pressures to fully consolidate (i.e., adjust) to the surrounding stresses.
 The test may take a long time to allow the sample to adjust, in particular low permeability samples need a long time to drain and adjust strain to stress levels.

 Consolidated undrained (CU)

-In a 'consolidated undrained' test the sample is not allowed to drain.
-The shear characteristics are measured under undrained conditions and the sample is assumed to be fully saturated.
-Measuring the pore pressures in the sample (sometimes called CUpp) allows approximating the consolidated-drained strength.
-Shear speed is often calculated based on the rate of consolidation under a specific confining pressure (whilst saturated).
+In a 'consolidated undrained' test, the sample is not allowed to drain.
+The shear characteristics are measured under undrained conditions, and the sample is assumed to be fully saturated.
+Measuring the pore pressures in the sample (sometimes called CUpp) allows for approximating the consolidated-drained strength.
+Shear speed is often calculated based on the rate of consolidation under a specific confining pressure (while saturated).
 Confining pressures can vary anywhere from 1 psi to 100 psi or greater, sometimes requiring special load cells capable of handling higher pressures.

 Unconsolidated undrained

-In an 'unconsolidated undrained' test the loads are applied quickly, and the sample is not allowed to consolidate during the test.
+In an 'unconsolidated undrained' test, the loads are applied quickly, and the sample is not allowed to consolidate during the test.
 The sample is compressed at a constant rate (strain-controlled).

 True triaxial test

-Triaxial testing systems have been developed to allow independent control of the stress in three perpendicular directions.
-This allows investigation of stress paths not capable of being generated in axisymmetric triaxial test machines, which can be useful in studies of cemented sands and anisotropic soils.
-The test cell is cubical, and there are six separate plates applying pressure to the specimen, with LVDTs reading movement of each plate.
-Pressure in the third direction can be applied using hydrostatic pressure in the test chamber, requiring only 4 stress application assemblies.
-The apparatus is significantly more complex than for axisymmetric triaxial tests, and is therefore less commonly used.
+Triaxial testing systems have been developed to allow independent stress control in three perpendicular directions.
+This enables the investigation of stress paths not capable of being generated in axisymmetric triaxial test machines, which can be useful in studies of cemented sands and anisotropic soils.

+The test cell is cubical, and there are six separate plates applying pressure to the specimen, with LVDTs reading the movement of each plate.
+Pressure in the third direction can be applied using hydrostatic pressure in the test chamber, requiring only four stress application assemblies.
+The apparatus is significantly more complex than for axisymmetric triaxial tests and is, therefore, less commonly used.